rhysd/committia.vim/README.md

 More Pleasant Editing on Commit Message
 =======================================

 When you type `git commit`, Vim starts and opens a commit buffer.
 This plugin improves the commit buffer.

 committia.vim splits the buffer into 3 windows; edit window, status window and diff window.
-You no longer need to repeat scroll and back to the former position in order to see a long commit diff.
+You no longer need to repeat moving to another window, scrolling and backing to the former position in order to see a long commit diff.

 If the width of Vim window is too narrow (160 characters by default), committia.vim falls back to single column mode, which has 2 windows; edit window and diff window.

 For wide window: